Documentation & Tutorials

 7 .
 Collectors are used to gather information about the system.
 By default a set of collectors is activated.
 You can see the details about the set in the README-file.
 If you want to use a specific set of collectors, you can define them in the

-ExecStart section of the service file by using the
+ExecStart section of the service.
+Collectors are enabled by providing a

 8 .
 Reload Systemd to use the newly defined service: